bareboat-necessities/lysmarine_gen/README.md

 # Set up

-Download the image file following 'Download' link below.
+Download the image file following 'Download' link above.
 Prepare SD card with the image.
 You can use Balena Etcher or Raspberry Pi imager to burn the image to an SD card.
 SD Card should be 'high endurance' ot 'industrial' grade to survive accidental losses of power.
 SD card size of 32GB or more is recommended.